US port plan to step up aid delivery to Gaza criticised as ‘distraction’

 ‘State of the Union is genocide’: Gaza protesters challenge Biden speech

-Planning for the operation, initially based on the island of Cyprus, does not envision the deployment of US military personnel in Gaza.
+Planning for the operation, which is initially to be based on Cyprus, does not envision the deployment of US military personnel in Gaza.

 “No US boots will be on the ground,” Biden said.